Berupor/Google-Calendar-Analytics/README.md

 dates, the program will compute the total duration of your events and generate pie charts and bar charts that visualize the duration of your events.

+## Contribution
+If you would like to contribute to this project, please feel free to submit a pull request.
+Some areas where contributions are particularly welcome include:

+- Adding new features
+- Improving existing features
+- Debugging and fixing bugs
+- Adding tests to ensure the program is working as expected

 ## Weekly analytics example:

 |           Pie plot            |           Bar plot            |